 5. "Do you have End Stage Renal Disease or any other chronic conditions?"

 If a client has ESRD they cannot enroll in most Medicare Advantage plans.
-However, some private Medicare Advantage carriers may have a special needs plan that will cover chronic conditions like ESRD.
+However, some Medicare Advantage carriers may have a special needs plan that will cover chronic conditions like ESRD.
+As long as the client doesn't have ESRD, they can't be denied coverage for pre-existing conditions.

-6. "Do you live in an assisted living, long-term care or skilled nursing facility?"
+6. "Do you know anyone who has been in an assisted living, long-term care or skilled nursing facility?"

 Medicare has limits on the number of days it covers for care in a nursing home facility.
 You will need to research which Medicare Advantage plan can provide the greatest relief to your client and keep costs as low as possible.

-7. "Do you live part-time in another state?"
+7. "Do you live part-time in another state or travel frequently?"

 Medicare Advantage plans usually have a local/regional provider network designed with special cost controlling practices.
-All visits to providers who are out-of-network may not be covered and will clients will pay higher rates.
-It is essential you check each plan's benefits to see travel and residency rate changes.
+All visits to providers who are out-of-network may not be covered, or clients will pay higher rates.
+It is essential you check each plan's benefits to see travel and residency coverage restrictions.
 No matter what Medicare Advantage plan you have, if clients require emergency or urgent care the plan MUST cover it.

 8. "What do you like about your current Medicare plan?"

 Get insight into what your client is looking for in a Medicare Advantage plan and perks.
-If client loves gym membership perks then you can look into plans that reward health lifestyles with gym memberships.
+If client loves gym membership perks then you can look into plans that reward healthy lifestyles with gym memberships.
 It lets clients know you are trying to find plans that fit their needs and future expectations.

 9. "What don’t you like about your current Medicare plan?"

 See if there is an area of a Medicare plan that you can improve on.
 Perhaps their current plan doesn’t cover a preferred specialist or service your client would visit.
 Again, it helps you get as much background information about how your client uses their current benefits and plan services.